 How often do you tie your hair up or wear it away from your face?
 Are you willing to style the fringe every day?

-Unfortunately, curtain bangs don’t always sit full and voluminous.
+Unfortunately, a curtain bangs style doesn’t always sit full and voluminous.
 You’ll definitely have to put in the work to achieve the exact look you got in the salon.

 Tash explains, “You can seek some tips and tricks from your stylist on excellent ways to prep the bangs.
 Ask for product recommendations to keep the style last longer.”